-Data is now a significant part of the growing industry and the businesses.
+Data is now a significant part of the growing industry and businesses.
 It is the fuel every business needs to drive better results.

 Therefore, data administrators are crucial to industries like IT, Banking, Finance, Health, etc.

-For example, suppose a banking company has to maintain all the financial records of the company and the clients.
+For example, suppose a banking company has to maintain all the financial records of the company and its clients.
 A DBA (database administrator) uses software to maintain and provide easy access to them whenever needed.

 The database administrator will ensure that the data is secure and available to the interested parties for strategic decisions.

 We have talked about how data is now a bigger part of every industry.
 There is no denying the fact that a Database Administrator is a job profile with an excelling future prospect.
 It is qualified by many as one of the best technology jobs.
 Let us look at why there is such demand for a data administrator in India.

 A database administrator is a good career option for a long-term scope.
 There is a tremendous amount of data involved everywhere and all the big companies need an administrator to manage and query the databases.